Key Points

 Preventive Maintenance Saves You Money

-Waiting until there's a noticeable issue can rack up expenses.
-Preventive furnace service reduces the risk of severe breakdowns and extends the life of the furnace.
+Waiting until noticeable issues appear can be more expensive than performing regular maintenance.
+Preventive furnace service reduces the risk of severe breakdowns and extends your furnace’s life.
 In most cases, simple upkeep is much less expensive than emergency repairs.
-It also ensures your furnace is running at peak efficiency, which can help keep your energy bills lower.
+Regular maintenance also keeps your furnace running at peak efficiency longer, saving you money on your energy bills in the long run.

-On average, Americans spend 90% of their time indoors, but air pollutants can be two to five times more concentrated indoors.
-Substandard indoor air quality is a grave health concern — those with asthma, respiratory problems or immunodeficiencies are the most vulnerable.
-Dust, pet dander, mold, smoke, bacteria and viruses can enter our homes and circulate through the air ducts, where we breathe them in.
-That's another reason preventive maintenance is so crucial.
-An HVAC professional will make sure your air filters are working and your indoor air is as clean as possible.
+On average, Americans spend 90% of their time indoors, but air pollutants can be two to five times more concentrated inside.
+Substandard indoor air quality is a grave health concern for everyone, though those with asthma, respiratory problems, or immunodeficiencies are the most vulnerable.
+Dust, pet dander, mold, smoke, bacteria, and viruses can enter our homes at any time, working their way into the HVAC system and circulating through the air ducts, eventually entering your body with each breath.
+Preventive maintenance protects your health by mitigating how many of these allergens and pollutants manage to exit the furnace.
+An HVAC professional will ensure your furnace air filters are clean and functioning, making your indoor air as pure as possible.

-A malfunctioning furnace can mean disaster for your home in the form of frozen or burst pipes, flooding and even structural damage.
-It's best to catch possible issues before they turn into emergencies.
-Preventive maintenance will also help reduce the risk of carbon monoxide, keeping your family safe.
+A malfunctioning furnace can mean disaster for your home, including frozen or burst pipes, flooding, and even structural damage.
+Catch issues before they become emergencies with regular inspections and preventative maintenance, which will also reduce the risk of carbon monoxide, keeping your family safe.

 How Often Should Furnaces Get Maintenance Checks?